-- 1> With the cue list fired, select the fixtures and change them to the settings you want to store. - 2> Press Update. - 3> Press Enter to immediately store the new values to the cue list.
+- 1> With the cue list fired, select the fixtures and change them to the settings you want to store. - 2> Press <Update> (<Record Cue>, [Update] if the console doesn't have an Update button). - 3> Press <Enter> to immediately store the new values to the cue list.
 Alternatively, the softkeys show a list of palettes and playbacks which can be updated.
-Select or deselect these as required. - 4> If you have used the softkey options, press Enter to complete the update. - If the attributes you have changed were tracked through from a previous cue, Update will update that cue rather than the current one.
+Select or deselect these as required. - 4> If you have used the softkey options, press <Enter> to complete the update. - If the attributes you have changed were tracked through from a previous cue, Update will update that cue rather than the current one.